Accessibility

 For live music events an additional portable accessible toilet will be provided adjacent to the AVA.

-For all live music events the Mobile Changing places toilet will be provided adjacent to the AVA.
+For all live music events the Mobile Changing places toilet will be provided adjacent to the Accessible Viewing Platform.

 10.Customers with Medical Requirements

-Any persons who require to bring medicines, food or drink to manage a medical condition or medical equipment will be welcome to attend all events staged at the venue.
-Please note however that glass or cans are prohibited items so wherever possible plastic drink receptacles should be used.
+Any persons who require to bring medicines, food, or drink to manage a medical condition or medical equipment will be welcome to attend all events staged at the venue.
+Please note, however, that glass or cans are prohibited items, so wherever possible, alternative receptacles should be used.

 All persons attending an event are requested to make themselves aware of the standard venue terms and conditions prior to arrival at the venue.
 Should you have any specific queries or concerns please contact the council’s events team as section 2 above.